trans-travel/trans-travel/us/ar.md

  * Trans medical care is legal for adults
  * A 2023 law restricts medical transition for people under 18 has passed and became law.
-This goes into effect during summer of 2023.
 This bill requires providers to spread misinformation and places some restrictions on the care.
-Note however, a previous ban was declared unconstitutional and likely this 2023 law will be too.
  * Medical providers can deny some care on the basis of their religious beliefs.
 [SB444](https://legiscan.com/AR/text/SB444/2025), if signed by the Governor, would expand this further (updated Apr.
 17, 2025).